marraui/JS-School/Challenge 09/README.md

-# Challenge 08
+# Challenge 09

-For this challenge we had to add routing to a login page, authentication handling, and routing to last week's project.
+For this challenge we had to refactor the code in order to use Redux and styled components inside the application.

 ## How to run